-- 1. Constant Quality.
-Production of olive oil batches according to required specifications and characteristics. - 2.
+- Constant Quality.
+Production of olive oil batches according to required specifications and characteristics. - 404 2.
 Decision-making support.
 That is, whether we can satisfy an order and what is the cost? - 3.
 Security.
-Multiple safety conditions are checked before the activation of any motorized valve or pump motor. - 4.
+Multiple safety conditions are checked before the activation of any motorized valve or pump motor. - 407 4.
 Quick response.
-Shorter mix execution and transfer cycles, leading to shorter delivery times. - 5.
+Shorter mix execution and transfer cycles, leading to shorter delivery 408 408 - 409 5.
 Ease of use.
-Absolutely serial process of implementation that allows the operation by the nonspecialized users. - 6.
-Optimization of final product cost and use of tanks. - 7.
-Audit and traceability of all tank transfers and mixing operations. - 8.
-Drastic reduction of labor cost.
+Absolutely serial process of implementation that allows the operation by the410 nonspecialized users.

+- 411 6.
+Optimization of final product cost and use of tanks. - 412 7.
+Audit and traceability of all tank transfers and mixing operations. - 413 8.
+Drastic reduction of labor cost. - 414 9.
+Enforcement of good practices.
+The major benefit of the system is that it enforces the 415 users to follow specific procedures that are difficult to override manually. - 416